PockyBum522/windows-setup-assistant/README.md

 First off, if you just want to try it, download the latest release and then just double click "RUN ME FIRST (BOOTSTRAPPER).bat"

 This will set up a few things necessary for unattended install, like prompting you to disable UAC prompts (You can re-enable them after the application is finished configuring your computer) and setting up Automatic Logon to your user with Microsoft's AutoLogon.
+(You can disable it after the install by running sysinternals autologon again.
+Both of these steps are optional, but required for a fully unattended process)

-After the batch file runs, it should build the main application with .NET 7 SDK, which will be installed automatically.
+After the batch file runs, it should build the main application with the latest .NET 7 SDK, which will be installed automatically.

 Once you see the main window:

 <a href="documentation/img/getting-started/MainWindow.png">
     <img src="documentation/img/getting-started/MainWindow.png"
-        alt="Picture of the Main Window of the application, where almost all of the settings are set and applications can be selected for install" width=300 />
+        alt="Picture of the Main Window of the application, where settings are set and applications can be selected for install" width=300 />
 </a>